wppolyglots/wptranslationday-4-web-assets/README.md

 __Talks__

-This CPT is bound to the `schedule` slug and it will be automatically loaded in the `page-schedule.php` that is included with the theme.
+This CPT is bound to the `the-schedule` slug and it will be automatically loaded in the `page-the-schedule.php` that is included with the theme.
 The information that we use is this:

 - Title ( Post Title )
 - Description